 Meet The Goats

-The poison ivy and brush controllers on our humble acre are also fiber producers!
-Nigoras are a cross between Nigerian Dwarf goats, a small milk breed, and Angora goats, a larger fiber breed.
+Betty and Boon are Nigoras, a cross between Nigerian Dwarf goats, a small milk breed, and Angora goats, a larger fiber breed.
 Crossing them changes the fiber produced from mohair to a kind of cashmere.
 We harvest their fiber once per year, in early spring by combing out the undercoat.
 It is washed, carded and then used in many Bri Weaves works!